 Consider the three-body decay $A \to BCD$.
-Under special kinematic conditions [37], a cusp in the mass distribution of BC can be generated, if there is another available direct channel and if a resonance occurs in one of the two crossed channels near the physical region [38, 39].
-In the absence of a coupled channel, the crossed channel resonances lead to an enhancement in the Dalitz plot, which cancels out upon mass projection [40].
+Under special kinematic conditions [33], a cusp in the mass distribution of BC can be generated, if there is another available direct channel and if a resonance occurs in one of the two crossed channels near the physical region [34, 35].
+In the absence of a coupled channel, the crossed channel resonances lead to an enhancement in the Dalitz plot, which cancels out upon mass projection [36].
 Such cusps are part of the production amplitude, aka left hand side branch points of partial waves.
 In addition to this, partial waves have direct channel (right hand) singularities, like threshold branch points, or virtual or resonance poles.
 The definition of the channels relevant to this analysis is given in Figure 1.
 The peak at $\sqrt{s} \sim 3900$ MeV may thus originate from a true s-channel resonance pole (the Z_c), a virtual state, the left hand branch point, or a combination of both.
 The best candidate to produce a triangle cusp is the $D_1(2420)$ resonance in the t-channel process $YD \to \pi D^$.
 We also consider other possible exchanges, like the $D_0(2400)$ in $YD^ \to \pi D$, and the $f_0(980)$ and σ in $YJ/\psi \to \pi\pi$, but the induced s-channel singularities are further away from the $\sqrt{s} \sim 3900$ MeV region, and give little contribution to the peak.

 If instead the peak is due to a pole singularity, the amplitude analysis can provide insights into the (phenomenological) microscopic nature of the $Z_c(3900)$.
 Consider the schematic plot in Figure 2.
-The poles related to compact QCD states are expected to become narrower and narrower (i.e. approach the real axis of the complex s-plane) if the coupling to the open channels is made weaker and weaker (for example, in the large N_c limit [41-45]).
-Thus, they are expected to be on the sheet closest to the physical axis, the II sheet if below the $\bar{D}D^$ threshold (blue dot in the figure, reached from the physical axis with path a), or the III sheet if above (red dot in the figure, reached from the physical axis with path b).
-A bound state generated by inter-hadron forces would also migrate to the real axis upon switching off of the coupling to the lighter channel, and it is likely to lay on the II sheet as well.
-On the other hand, poles on the IV sheet (green dot) are too far from the physical axis, and would likely stay on the unphysical sheet [46].
+The poles related to compact QCD states are expected to become narrower and narrower (i.e. approach the real axis of the complex s-plane) if the coupling to the open channels is made weaker and weaker (for example, in the large N_c limit [37-41]).
+Thus, they are expected to be on the sheet closest to the physical axis, i.e. the II sheet if below the $\bar{D}D^$ threshold (blue dot in the figure, reached from the physical axis with path a), or the III sheet if above (red dot in the figure, reached from the physical axis with path b).
+On the other hand, poles on the IV sheet (green dot) are too far from the physical axis, and would likely stay on the unphysical sheet [42].
 The latter case can thus be interpreted as a virtual state, i.e. meson-meson configuration for which the attractive interaction is not strong enough to bind the constituents, but nevertheless provides an enhancement in the scattering amplitude, with a typical cusp-like shape.